 When it comes to wood, termites do not favor all kinds of wood equally.
 For example, western subterranean termites mainly eat springwood as opposed to summerwood.

 The best way to see whether termites are taking bites of your property is by getting thorough termite inspections from a pest control company on a regular basis.
-Western Exterminator can also provide termite monitoring.
+Western Exterminator can also provide other termite control methods like termite monitoring.

 Bites out of your wallet